Collegium Ramazzini: History

 Selikoff and Maltoni served as the organization's first president and secretary general, respectively.

 In 1983, the Collegium held its first meeting of fellows along with an international conference on the health effects of benzene.
-Speakers included Maltoni, Mehlman, Maths Berlin, MD and Marvin S. Legator, PhD; future fellows Bo Holmberg, PhD (National Board of Occupational Safety and Health, Sweden) and Peter Infante PhD (Occupational Safety and Health Administration, USA); as well as other scientists from academia, governments, and petrochemical companies.
+Speakers included Maltoni, Mehlman, Maths Berlin, MD and Marvin S. Legator, PhD; future fellows Bo Holmberg, PhD (National Board of Occupational Safety and Health, Sweden) and Peter Infante PhD (Occupational Safety and Health Administration, US); as well as other scientists from academia, governments, and petrochemical companies.
 Papers from the conference were published in a 1985 edition of the American Journal of Industrial Medicine.

 Activities

-The Collegium Ramazzini holds an annual scientific meeting in October that is called “Ramazzini Days.”
+The Collegium Ramazzini holds an annual scientific meeting in October that is called "Ramazzini Days."
 It is an opportunity for fellows to present new research and discuss emerging issues in the context of the current socio-political environment.
 The meeting, which is open to the public, is held in the Castello dei Pio in the city of Carpi, Italy, which is the hometown of Bernardino Ramazzini.
 Beginning in 2006, the agendas for the scientific program have been published on-line and abstracts available since 2020.

 The Collegium Ramazzini publishes policy statements on pressing environmental and occupational health issues.
 The statements describe the scientific evidence of harm and the need for policy action by nations and the global community.
 Since 1984, the Collegium has published 28 policy statements addressing topics such as asbestos, endocrine disruptors, COVID-19, and scientific integrity.